L.A. Lawyer Defends You Against Misdemeanor and Felony Drug Charges

 Contact an experienced drug defense lawyer today

-For more than 12 years, the Law Offices of Arash Hashemi has fought hard for California residents accused of drug crimes.
+Since 2003, the Law Offices of Arash Hashemi has fought hard for California residents accused of drug crimes.
 Let us do the same for you.
-Our office is in the Westside Towers in West Los Angeles, within minutes of Santa Monica, Beverly Hills and Westwood.
-We have flexible office hours, and we will visit you in jail to discuss your case.
-To schedule an initial consultation, call us at (310) 894-8548 or contact us online.
+To schedule an initial consultation, call us at (310) 448-1529 or contact us online.
+Our office is conveniently located in the Westside Towers in Los Angeles, within minutes of Santa Monica, Beverly Hills, Westwood, and steps away from the Expo/Bundy Station.
+We have flexible hours and weekend appointments, and we will visit you in jail to discuss your case.